Aleksander Prystor: Second Polish Republic

-From 1918–1919, Prystor worked in the Ministry of Labour and Social Policy.
+From 1918 to 1919, Prystor worked in the Ministry of Labour and Social Policy.
 In April 1919, he was the aide of General Lucjan Zeligowski and participated in the Vilna offensive.

 In June 1920, he volunteered for the army, to fight in the Polish–Soviet War.
 In July he was named company leader in the 201st Infantry Regiment of the Volunteer Division, commanded by Adam Koc (see Volunteer Army (Poland)).
 Prystor distinguished himself during the fighting, and was awarded the Cross of Valour.
 Before the Battle of Warsaw (1920), he was recalled from the frontline by Józef Piłsudski and became the personal assistant of the Polish Marshal.

 Prystor remained in the Polish Army until 1925.
 Promoted to major, he was transferred to head the local office of Wojskowa Komenda Uzupelnien (Army Recruiting Office) in Wilno, and together with his family, settled in the real estate at the village of Borki near Wilno (May 1925).
-Even though he remained a close associate of Pilsudski, he did not come to Warsaw for the 1926 May Coup, remaining in Wilno, together with Edward Śmigły-Rydz.
-After the coup, Prystor was moved by Pilsudski to the office of the Minister of Military Affairs, and for the next three years, he followed Pilsudski, attending all meetings and military councils, including those marked as top secret.
+Even though he remained a close associate of Piłsudski, he did not come to Warsaw for the 1926 May Coup, remaining in Wilno, together with Edward Śmigły-Rydz.
+After the coup, Prystor was moved by Piłsudski to the office of the Minister of Military Affairs, and for the next three years, he followed Piłsudski, attending all meetings and military councils, including those marked as top secret.

 On April 30, 1927, he was promoted to lieutenant colonel (Podpolkovnik), and began working at the Main Office of the General Inspector of the Armed Forces, where he was responsible for the removal of those officers who opposed the Sanacja regime.

-Prystor was one of the few men in Poland with direct access to Pilsudski, at any time of the day and night.
+Prystor was one of the few men in Poland with direct access to Piłsudski, at any time of the day and night.
 He lived in the Belweder, together with the Marshal.
 In 1929, he was briefly manager of the Personal Officer of the Ministry of Military Affairs.
 On April 26, 1929, he was named the Minister of Labour and Social Services in the government of Kazimierz Bartel.
 Working under very difficult conditions, as Poland was affected by the Great Depression, Prystor managed to increase unemployment benefits and increase the program of Public works.
 Furthermore, he dissolved the structures of the government health insurance program, which were in the hands of oppositional Polish Socialist Party.
 Among others, Prystor introduced government commissars into local offices of health insurance.